Published On: June 22, 2022

 Dialectical behavior therapy (DBT) was developed specifically for BPD, and it’s commonly a first approach.
 Traditional CBT is another effective form of therapy that can help people with BPD learn to change their thought processes and engage in healthier behavior.

 PTSD and BPD are mental health conditions that can have a severe impact on quality of life, relationships, and overall happiness, but with treatment and support it is possible to manage symptoms and live a peaceful, full life.
-If you are showing symptoms of either condition, reach out to a licensed therapist at Talkspace today to get a formal diagnosis.
+If you are showing symptoms of either condition, reach out to a licensed online therapist at Talkspace today to get a formal diagnosis.